NeuralLog: Natural Language Inference with Joint Neural and Logical Reasoning: Method

-Our system contains three components: (1) a polarity annotator, (2) three sentence inference modules, (3) a search engine, and (4) a sentence generation controller, where generation and searching are performed simultaneously.
-Figure \ref{fig:udeplog} shows a component diagram of the full system.
+Our system contains four components: (1) a polarity annotator, (2) three sentence inference modules, (3) a search engine, and (4) a sentence inference controller.
+Figure \ref{fig:neurallog} shows a diagram of the full system.
 The system first annotates a sentence with monotonicity information (polarity marks) using Udep2Mono \cite{chengaoudep2mono}.
 The polarity marks include monotone ($\uparrow$), antitone ($\downarrow$), and no monotonicity information (=) polarities.
-Next, the polarized dependency parse tree is passed to the search engine.
-There is a beam search algorithm and a sentence generation controller in the search engine.
-The beam search algorithm searches for the optimal inference path from a premise to a hypothesis.
-The search space is generated from a sentence generator, which contains a generation controller and three inference modules: lexical, phrasal, and syntactic variation.
-Through graph alignment, the sentence generation controller will select a generation module to apply to the premise and produce a set of new premises that potentially form entailment relations with the hypothesis.
+Next, the polarized parse tree is passed to the search engine.
+A beam search algorithm searches for the optimal inference path from a premise to a hypothesis.
+The search space is generated from three inference modules: lexical, phrasal, and syntactic variation.
+Through graph alignment, the sentence inference controller selects a inference module to apply to the premise and produce a set of new premises that potentially form entailment relations with the hypothesis.
 The system returns \textbf{Entail} if an inference path is found.
-If the inference path does not exist, the controller will determine if the premise and hypothesis form a contradiction, by searching for counter example signatures and returns \textbf{Contradict} accordingly.
+Otherwise, the controller will determine if the premise and hypothesis form a contradiction by searching for counter example signatures and returns \textbf{Contradict} accordingly.
 If neither \textbf{Entail} nor \textbf{Contradict} is returned, the system returns \textbf{Neutral}.
-Figure \ref{fig:proof_path} shows an example of an optimal generation path, and Figure \ref{fig:udeplog} presents a diagram for the full system.